 Momentum is building in biotech hubs across the U.S. The Philadelphia region, where global biotechnology leader CSL Behring’s operational headquarters is located, is one of those hubs.
 It was ranked No. 6 in the U.S., ahead of the Research Triangle in Raleigh-Durham.
 The publication ranked U.S. regions based on NIH funding, venture capital funding, patents, lab space and job numbers.

 The region’s reputation for excellence in medicine, research, science and business expertise makes it a draw for forums that attract biotech leaders from around the world, including the 2019 Biotechnology Innovation Organization’s annual BIO International Convention.
 In addition, with an integrated life sciences network, the Philadelphia region is attractive to innovators who want to partner on biotech initiatives.
 CSL Behring recently announced such a partnership with the University City Science Center.
-The partnership is designed to accelerate research innovation to help commercialize potential new medicines at research and academic institutions in the Greater Philadelphia region.
+The Philadelphia collaboration was among several designed to is designed to accelerate research innovation to help commercialize potential new medicines at research and academic institutions in the Greater Philadelphia region.

 A cornerstone of competitiveness in Europe